AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

 ### Server Components imported into Client Components
 **This *isn't* allowed**.
 You can't import a component that is intended to run on the server into your component that will run in the browser.

 Why?
-Because bundlers *won't send RSC functions to the client, only the Payload*.
-Therefore there *is no file to import*.
+Because bundlers *shouldn't send RSC functions to the client, only the Payload*.
+Therefore there *is no code to import*.
 The bundler won't include the code for the client to download, so the RSC code isn't there to use.

 It *is* possible to import a shared component that is viable to run on both the server and client.
 But if you import a shared component into a Client Component then its code will be bundled for download by the client.
 If you import a shared component into a Server Component, then it won't be bundled.